lionelperret76/M1-M2_Project/README.md

 ### Installation:
-Pls copy the full repository locally and open ProjectM2.ipynb Notebook (This code does not run on Colab)
+Pls copy the full repository locally and run "ProjectM2.ipynb" from the Notebook folder (This code does not run on Colab)

 ### More information on the project: